edgeuno/netbox-proxbox/README.md

 queues in order to have a recurring synchronization with all the machines in proxbox.
 Better syncroniztion with remove machines in proxmox.

+**Note:** **This branch was created for legacy purposes**. it will be no longer in develop, we change the way the scrapping from proxmox is done, is no longer done in queues but instead is done with a script that can be set to be executed in a cron job or executed directly in the console.

-**NOTE:** Although the Proxbox plugin is in development, it only use GET requests and there is no risk to harm your Proxmox environment by changing things incorrectly.
+**NOTE:** Although the Proxbox plugin is in development, it only uses GET requests and there is no risk to harm your Proxmox environment by changing things incorrectly.

 Netbox plugin which integrates Proxmox and Netbox using proxmoxer and pynetbox.